 So how much should you budget for a new kitchen?

-Be honest about what you can afford and discuss your budget with your kitchen designer as they may have some cost-saving ideas, like open shelving for example.
+Be realistic about what you can afford and discuss your budget with your kitchen designer as they may have some cost-saving ideas.
 Think about your practical needs too – it’s very easy to get carried away with appliances that perform a myriad of functions, but does your family really need these?

 Also be mindful of value for money when choosing a kitchen because the cheaper option initially may not last as long, and therefore, could cost you more in the long run.
 We recommend investing in the best quality cupboards and worktop you can afford to ensure durability and longevity.
 Accessories and even appliances can be changed at a later date, but you want your kitchen structure to last for years.